bnuredini/jodoro/README.md

 mvn package
 ```

-This generates a JAR files under the newly-created target directory.
+This generates a JAR file under the newly-created target directory.
 Run the JAR using `java -jar`.

 ```
 java -jar target/jodoro-<version>.jar
 ```

+(Make sure to substitue `<version>` with the version you just built.)

 ### building the installer for macOS